 “I came upon a sort of people who held that women have no souls, adding in a light manner, ‘no more than a goose.’
 But I reproved them, and told them that was not right; for Mary said, ‘my soul doth magnify the Lord.” –Journal of George Fox (1646)

-In celebration of Women’s History Month, we pay tribute to and offer a brief picture of a few of the AFSC staff and advisors whose courage, strength, and wisdom helped foster peace and social justice throughout the world.
+This International Women's Day, we pay tribute to and offer a brief picture of some of the AFSC staff and advisors whose courage, strength, and wisdom helped foster peace and social justice throughout the world.